Toledo, Ohio hard money lender.

 Toledo fundamentals

 Last refreshed May 26, 2026.
-Sourced from public market data — see the bottom of this page for citations.
+Sourced from public market data.
+Citations are at the bottom of this page.

 What we're seeing in Toledo